CalcMaven

 How Does the Income Tax Calculator Work?

-The federal income tax calculator estimates your tax liability based on the 2025 U.S. tax brackets (IRS Rev. Proc.
-2024-40) using a progressive tax system.
-Under this system, your income is divided into portions called brackets, and each portion is taxed at a progressively higher rate.
-Only the income within each bracket is taxed at that bracket's rate, not your entire income.
-The calculator first subtracts your deductions (the greater of the standard deduction or your itemized deductions) from your gross income to determine taxable income.
-It then applies the appropriate marginal rates to each bracket of your taxable income, summing the results to give your total federal tax liability.
+The federal income tax calculator estimates your tax liability using the 2026 federal income tax brackets and standard deduction (IRS Rev. Proc.
+2025-32).
+The tax system is progressive, so your income is split into layers called brackets and each layer is taxed at its own rate.
+Only the income inside a bracket is taxed at that bracket's rate, not your entire income.
+The calculator starts with gross income, subtracts the larger of the standard deduction or your itemized deductions, and converts gross income into taxable income before applying the bracket math.
+That makes it useful for understanding both federal income tax brackets and the difference between gross income and taxable income.
 The effective tax rate is the percentage of your total income that goes to taxes, which is always lower than your marginal rate.

 Formula: Tax = Sum of (Income in Bracket × Bracket Rate) for each bracket